svenvc/zinc/zinc-http-components-paper.md

 That is all there is to it.

 Certain HTTP based protocols, like WebDAV use even more HTTP methods.
-These can be specified explicitely using the #method: setter and the #execute operation.
+These can be specified explicitly using the #method: setter and the #execute operation.

     ZnClient new
        url: 'http://www.apache.org';